sprhawk/ytoolkitdemo/README.markdown

 ```

    submodule includes: [ytoolkit], [SBJson], and [ASIHTTPRequest]
-3. Open the project and build it.
+3. Open the project, if you are using a iOS is 5.0 earlier, you MUST change SBJson-ios lib's ARC setting to '**NO**'

+4. Register and apply your own API key/secret, in the corresponding ClientCredentials.m

+5. Build and run the project.

 [ASIHTTPRequest]: https://github.com/pokeb/asi-http-request.git